Don't Complete It! Preventing Unhelpful Code Completion for Productive and Sustainable Neural Code Completion Systems: Experimental Results

-\zhensu{ In this experiment, we evaluate the accuracy of \estimator on estimating the completion quality of different LCMs when applied in \mechanism.
-As introduced in~\Cref{sec:DCE}, training a \estimator model requires a code dataset, a target LCM, and a metric.
-Since we have two datasets (Python and Java), two LCMs (GPT-2 and CodeT5), and two metrics (BLEU and CBLEU), in total there are eight experimental settings for evaluating \estimator.
-Correspondingly, we train eight \estimator models under the settings and apply them, together with the three rule-based baseline estimators (RAND, CC, and COC), to estimate the completion quality of the two LCMs (GPT-2 and CodeT5).
-In the evaluation, we follow the workflow of \mechanism, i.e., using the estimators to produce an estimation score for each prompt in the test set and rejecting the prompt if its score is lower than a specific threshold.
-The evaluation results are demonstrated by the Accuracy@$t$ (Acc@$t$), which reflects how accurate \mechanism can reject low-return prompts according to the setting of the threshold with the help of \estimator.
-In this study, five threshold values are considered (0.01, 0.05, 0.1, 0.2, and 0.5) and we also record the number of rejected prompts (\#Rejected) during the evaluations.
+\su{To answer RQ1, we evaluate how accurately various estimators predict the completion quality of different LCMs within the \mechanism framework.
+As mentioned in~\Cref{sec:DCE}, training an estimator model requires a code dataset, a target LCM, and an accuracy metric.
+For our experiments, we prepared two code datasets (i.e., Python and Java), two LCMs (i.e., CodeGen2 and StarCoder), and two metrics (i.e., BLEU and CBLEU) to evaluate the five estimators (ET, DT, LSTM, LR, and ADA).
+Correspondingly, for each estimator, we trained eight models under these settings and applied them to estimate the completion quality of the corresponding LCM.
+We use each estimator to produce an estimation score for each prompt in the HumanAccept.
+In practice, \mechanism is to reject the low-rated prompts; therefore, we care more about the accuracy of the estimator when giving low scores.
+We thus respectively compute the precision when rejecting the lowest 5\%, 10\%, 20\%, and 50\% of prompts by their estimation scores, namely, their scores are less than a threshold decided by the distribution.
+We also compute a baseline precision for each setting, which indicates the expected precision of randomly rejecting prompts at a 50\% chance.